hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

 assert person1 == person2
 ```

 JSON is attractive because it is human-readable and interoperable.
-However (de)serializing sophisticated objects using JSON can be pretty involved due to the need of defining an encoder and a decoder.
-Binary serialization, like the one provided by `pickle`, is attrative, since it handle complex objects out of the box:
+However (de)serializing sophisticated objects using JSON can be pretty involved due to the need to define an encoder and a decoder.
+Binary serialization, like the one provided by `pickle`, is attractive, since it handles complex objects out of the box:

 ```python
 import pickle